Practice Approach

 Your nervous system not only alerts you of problems by causing pain or other symptoms, it also plays the most important health role – regulating and controlling the function of every bodily system – including your organs, glands, muscles and immune system!

-• Severity of Spinal Misalignments
+• Severity of Spinal Fixations

-• Severity of Holding Pattern Development
+• Severity of Surrounding Soft Tissue Holding Pattern Development

 • How Long the Problem has Persisted